open-telemetry/opentelemetry-operator/docs/api.md

-secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empt
+secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.
+More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 <table>
     <thead>